 Designed for auto shows and dealership showrooms, the self-serve application guides users – the vast majority of whom have never used a mixed reality headset – showing them where to look and identifying various points of interest as they walk around the vehicle.
 Daimler uses Unity and the HoloLens to tell a rich, interactive story about the Mercedes-Benz EQC, including the location of the battery powering the vehicle, and how it works and charges.

 Unity is the leading platform for creating content for AR and VR applications.
-Learn how to get started developing AR applications with Unity.
+Learn how to get started developing AR applications with Unity and try Unity Industrial Collection today.
+For more information about how Unity is used across the automotive lifecycle, check out this blog post and read our whitepaper.